from small one page howto to huge articles all in one place

 mysql_config

-within a command line to include the value that it displays for a particular option.
-For example, to compile a MySQL client program, use
+within a command line using backticks to include the output that it produces for particular options.
+For example, to compile and link a MySQL client program, use

 mysql_config